Chesapeake Bay Critical Area

 The Critical Area maps have been updated as part of a comprehensive mapping effort required by legislative changes to Maryland's Critical Area Program.
 The maps are the result of the collaborative efforts of the Critical Area Commission, the Department of Natural Resources, the Eastern Shore Regional GIS Cooperative, and the Baltimore County Department of Environmental Protection and Sustainability.

-Interested parties may view the updated maps online at the Critical Area Commission.
-Questions or comments about the mapping update project may be directed to the Environmental Impact Review Section by calling 410-887-3980 or to email@example.com.
+Interested parties may view the updated maps from the Critical Area Commission.
+Questions or comments about the mapping update project may be directed to the Environmental Impact Review Section by calling 410-887-3980 or by emailing email@example.com.

 In 1984, the Maryland General Assembly passed the Chesapeake Bay Critical Area Law because of growing concern about the decline of water quality and the natural resources of the Chesapeake Bay.
 Land use immediately surrounding the Chesapeake Bay and its tributaries has the greatest potential to affect water quality and habitat.
 A geographical area around the Chesapeake Bay's tidal waters and tributaries have been designated as "Critical Area" by the General Assembly and shown on the State Tidal Wetland maps.
 The Baltimore County Chesapeake Bay Critical Area Program was adopted in 1988.